I know, I know...this is an old picture. Sure I should change it but I love it because I had more hair before." It's tough getting older.

 Guided Reading: Carefully matching every child to reading materials at their instructional reading level.
 Instruction each day in small groups learning specific strategies for that group.
 This has already been an area of focus within the primary grades but is being expanded into the intermediate grades this year.Interactive Reading: There are pamphlets from the Reading Office that explain the different strategies a child usually practices at the different levels.
 You may have received one last year or will get one at conferences

 Interactive Reading Activity: A new county-wide initiative in Grades 3-5.
 Students will spend about 15 minutes each day listening to challenging, authentic literature and participating in higher level discussions... not limited to reading level.

 Fountas and Pinnell Assessment: Superintendent, Dr. Arlotto, has made primary literacy a county wide focus area.
 We all agree that all of our scholars should be reading on grade level by the end of 3rd grade.
-This assessment, we are beginning to administer clearly will assist teachers with each child’s specific reading level.
+This assessment, we are beginning to administer clearly will assist teachers with each child reaching this specific reading level.
 Knowing this information allows us to provide specialized instruction to meet the specific needs of our students.
 Instruction on too low or two high of a reading level is not the most effective way to improve reading.
 Reading Resource Teacher, Miss Kelly, a trained expert in this program and part-time Reading Teacher Mrs. Whalen, provided Professional Development. last year.
 Intermediate girdle will receive similar PD this year.
 Every parent should be aware of the instructional reading level of their young scholars

 Told you that Shady Side was a special place!
 Thank you for being such important partners.